Morrolan/surrealism/readme.md

 This module allows you to generate surreal sentences and error messages very easily from within your python programs.

-Many thanks go to Raven Black from www.ravenblack.net.

 This module is a derivative work (used with permission) from www.ravenblack.net.